 The tool looks like a straightening iron and curling wand put together.
 It's made of two barrels that are sculpted into a deep U-shape.
 When used correctly, your hair will transform into impeccable beach waves as you move the iron down your strands.
 Unfortunately, using it correctly is not intuitive.

 I spent several days trying to figure out how to master the Bed Head Wave Artist.
 My first attempts hearkened back to that ninth-grade dance with waves that appeared less beachy and more zigzag-y.
 But after some trial and error (and several showers), I finally landed on a working technique.

 I discovered that the waves I liked best were those made from thick sections of hair — in my case, about three-inches wide.
 I went from root to tip, clamping down on my hair for a few seconds and switching the direction of the styler as I worked through each section.
 This approach helped me create texture, build volume and achieve a more natural look.
 (I'm not a fan of hairstyles that appear "too styled.")

-If I had to guess why this tool is so popular (it's currently No. 5 on Amazon's Best Sellers in Hair Styling Irons), it's probably because it's made to suit any hair type.
+If I had to guess why this tool is so popular, it's probably because it's made to suit any hair type.
 The Bed Head Wave Artist features three different temperature settings, each one suited to a specific hair texture.
 You can set the ceramic iron to "low" for finer strands, "medium" for naturally wavy locks and "high" (up to 400-degrees Fahrenheit!) for thicker hair that doesn't easily style.

 After overcoming the initial learning curve, the Wave Artist was fun and easy to use.
 Not only is it a faster option than my wet-hair-in-the-night method, but it also creates waves with much more volume.
 And, yes, I’ll admit: They even look more glamorous.